Bereza Kartuska Prison

 Bereza Kartuska Prison (Miejsce Odosobnienia w Berezie Kartuskiej, "Place of Isolation at Bereza Kartuska") was operated by Poland's Sanation government from 1934 to 1939 in Bereza Kartuska, Polesie Voivodeship (today, Biaroza, Belarus).
 Because the inmates were detained without trial or conviction, it is considered an internment camp or concentration camp.

 Bereza Kartuska Prison was established on 17 June 1934 by order of President Ignacy Mościcki to detain persons who were viewed by the Polish state as a "threat to security, peace, and social order" or alternately to isolate and demoralize political opponents of the Sanation government such as National Democrats, communists, members of the Polish People's Party, and Ukrainian and Belarusian nationalists.
 Prisoners were sent to the camp on the basis of an administrative decision, without formal charges, judicial sanction, or trial, and without the possibility of appeal.
-Prisoners were detained for a period of three months, with the possibility of indefinite extension of detention.
+Prisoners were detained for a period of three months, with the possibility of indefinite extension.

 Detainees were expected to perform penal labour.
 Often prisoners were tortured, and at least 13 prisoners died.
 Besides political prisoners, starting in October 1937 recidivists and financial criminals were also sent to the camp.
 During the German invasion of Poland in September 1939, the camp guards fled on news of the German advance, and the prisoners were freed.

 History

 It was created on July 12, 1934, in former Russian barracks and prison at Bereza Kartuska on the authority of a June 17, 1934, order issued by Polish President Ignacy Mościcki.
 The event that directly influenced Poland's de facto dictator, Józef Piłsudski, to create the prison was the assassination of Polish Minister of Internal Affairs Bronisław Pieracki on June 15, 1934, by the Organization of Ukrainian Nationalists (OUN).
 It was intended to accommodate persons "whose activities or conduct give reason to believe that they threaten the public security, peace or order."
+According to Piłsudski's adiutant, Capt.
+Mieczysław Lepecki, the idea to establish an "isolation camp" for violent extremists originated from Prime Minister Leon Kozłowski during a meeting with Piłsudski, shortly after the attack on Pieracki.
+Piłsudski agreed to the proposal provided that the camp would exist for a maximum of one year.

-The Bereza Kartuska prison was organized by the director of the Political Department of the Ministry of Internal Affairs, Wacław Żyborski, and the head of that Department's Nationalities Section (Wydział Narodowościowy), Colonel Leon Jarosławski.
+The Bereza Kartuska Prison was organized by the director of the Political Department of the Ministry of Internal Affairs, Wacław Żyborski, and the head of that Department's Nationalities Section (Wydział Narodowościowy), Colonel Leon Jarosławski.
 The institution was later supervised by the Governor of Polesie Province, Colonel Wacław Kostek-Biernacki.
 In the view of some historians, Kostek-Biernacki did not serve as commandant; they identify its commandants as police inspectors Bolesław Greffner (whose given name is sometimes stated as "Jan"), of Poznań, and Józef Kamala-Kurhański.
 Officially, Bereza Kartuska was not a part of Poland's penitentiary system, and the staff was composed of policemen, sent there as a punishment, rather than professional prison guards.